Course overview Introduction to Optometry

 Optometry students at City University London benefit from excellent facilities, which include a range of purpose-built clinics and laboratories on campus, as well as our state-of-the-art clinic, City Sight, which offers optometric services to the general public.

-Our Division of Optometry and Visual Sciences has an excellent reputation with expert academics from a wide range of disciplines.
+Our Department of Optometry and Visual Sciences has an excellent reputation with expert academics from a wide range of disciplines.
 Our staff include optometrists, ophthalmologists, dispensing opticians, orthoptists, physicists, psychologists, neuroscientists and biologists.

 Over the course of one year, you will study four core modules to prepare you to progress to our BSc in Optometry.